FootLocker-INF/.github/profile/README.md

 ## 📛 Naming Standards
-Please follow the link in regards to the information of [Naming Standard](https://footlocker.atlassian.net/wiki/spaces/Observabil/pages/270696757/GitHub+Standardization)
+Please follow the link in regards to the information on [Naming Standards](https://footlocker.atlassian.net/wiki/spaces/Observabil/pages/270696757/GitHub+Standardization)

 ## 🏷️ Tagging